TheRealBenForce/toproms/README.md

 ### long term
 - Support for japanese roms
 - Different dimensions such as rating
-- More than 50 games
+- More than 150 games
 - Best guess at all roms in a series
+- publish to pypi

 ## personal goals